Prakashbishal/Taskly_App_Flutter/README.md

 - Thanks to the Flutter team for providing an amazing framework.
 - Special thanks to the contributors of the dependencies used in this project.

----

-Feel free to customize this README file according to your project's specific requirements and details!